-Although AML size remains important in determining whether or not to initiate interventions for asymptomatic TSC-associated AMLs, other factors may also need to considered.
+Although AML size remains important in determining whether or not to initiate interventions for asymptomatic TSC-associated AMLs, other factors may also need to be considered.
 A multitude of variables (AML size, functional kidney reserves, AML location, growth rate, risk of bleeding) were used in our center to classify patients as high- or low-risk.
 This was used to inform whether asymptomatic TSC patients received everolimus therapy or active surveillance.

 The favourable AML size outcomes for both everolimus and active surveillance groups provide support for using AML size alongside additional factors to determine an appropriate treatment.
-The influence of everolimus therapy suggest that it may also be a significant factor for consideration.
-Larger, multicenter longitudinal studies are needed to validate the significance and benefits of weighing additional variables alongside AML size to determine if active surveillance or everolimus therapy is most appropriate for asymptomatic TSC patients.
-Based on our experience, patients with TSC-related AML can be safely managed with mTOR inhibitors such as everolimus, with shared decision making with the patient including factors such as risk of bleeding, rate of AML growth, and number and absolute size of AML.
+The influence of everolimus treatment burdens in deterring asymptomatic, high-risk patients from starting or continuing everolimus therapy suggests they may also be significant factors for consideration.
+Larger, multicenter, longitudinal studies are needed to validate the significance and benefits of weighing additional variables alongside AML size to determine if active surveillance or everolimus therapy is most appropriate for asymptomatic TSC patients.

+Based on our experience, patients with TSC-related AML can be safely managed with mTOR inhibitors such as everolimus with shared decision-making with the patient, including factors such as risk of bleeding, rate of AML growth, and number and absolute size of AML.